JoseAMedina/Hive_bootcamp/README.md

-# Hive_bootcamp
+# Hive_Coding_bootcamp

-There are my Hive Helsinki bootcamp C projects.
+There are my Hive Helsinki Coding bootcamp C projects.
 An amazing experience :)